JSilvestrini/Elden-Ring-NN/scripts/place_cheat_table_here/README.md

 end
 ```

 The above code was found on this forum [post](https://www.cheatengine.org/forum/viewtopic.php?t=618933&sid=ea8d85619a9513450cc63fbe2f1a3443).
 So credit to that user for the code.
 This creates a timer that will check to see if there is a locked on target and if the target changes.
 This is so that target can easily be grabbed each time that the player dies, since this is expected to be a lot.
-Unlike the WorldChrMan, this value is subject to change very often.